Elizabeth-Lukina/AXEL/README.md

-# Telegram Daily Assistant Bot 🤖
+# AXIOM 🤖

 A smart personal assistant Telegram bot written in Python.
 It sends users a daily digest every morning at 07:30 Moscow time (MSK) including:

+- 📋 Your to-do list for today
+- Daily digest via APScheduler:
     - 🌤 Current weather in their chosen city
     - 💱 Currency rates (USD and EUR to RUB)
-- 📋 Your to-do list for today
     - 🧠 A smart or funny quote of the day
-- 📈 Analytics and stats for the bot's usage
+- 📈 Analytics

 ## 💡 Features

 - Custom city selection per user
-- Daily digest at 07:30 (MSK) via APScheduler

 - PostgreSQL database: stores users, tasks, preferences
 - Weather from OpenWeatherMap API
 - Currency from exchangerate.host